Finding a 12 Step Program for Depression and Anxiety

 The most important factor in depression treatment is that the treatment program offers competent, professional care.
 The American Psychological Association explains that “Persons with depression who do not seek help suffer needlessly,” and that untreated depression can actually worsen without treatment.

-In a 12 step program for depression, you learn that others suffer the same symptoms and feelings that you suffer from.
+In a 12 step program for depression and anxiety, you learn that others suffer the same symptoms and feelings that you suffer from.
 You learn how to deal with your feelings of hopelessness and despair and regain the motivation to perform the same activities you used to perform at home and on-the-job and how to enjoy family and friends once again.

 Treatment professionals realize that you cannot achieve full recovery in just a short time.
 In a 12 step treatment program, you learn and complete steps at your pace, not the pace of everyone else in the 12 step depression rehab program.
 Treatment professionals do not pressure you, but rather guide you, providing the support and treatment you need.